logB-research/logB-research.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-On this page, we discuss our research, present papers we love and find important, and introduce mathematical tricks we use daily.
+On this page, we discuss our research, present papers we love, and introduce mathematical tricks we use daily.

 ### Authors
 - [Ambroise Odonnat](https://ambroiseodt.github.io/) ([mail](https://scholar.google.com/citations?user=M_OS-3kAAAAJ), [LinkedIn](https://www.linkedin.com/in/ambroise-odonnat))